KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/3_Geometry.md

 node_4 = model_part_2.CreateNewNode(4, 1.00000, 0.00000, 0.00000)
 ```

+### 1.4.2.
+Elements and Conditions

-Once we have all nodes, we can add a couple of elements.
+Once we have all nodes, we can add a couple of elements or conditions.
+Both entities have essentially the same signature, so we will only cover elements.

 The signature for the function that creates elements is `CreateElement(Name, ID, [LIST OF NODES ID], PROPERTIES)`.